-Balance sheets listed out a company’s assets, liabilities, and equity in a simple and easy-to-read manner.
+Balance sheets list a company’s assets, liabilities and equity in a simple and easy-to-read manner.

-For example, it compares the company’s assets (or items of value) to its liabilities (or what it owes to others) to give a rounded insight into their value.
-However, the equity is also important.
-It indicates how much money would be left if the company paid all of its liabilities after selling all of its assets.
-That value is what the owners or shareholders of the company receive.
+For example, a balance sheet compares the company’s assets (items of value) to its liabilities (what it owes to others) to provide a rounded insight into their worth.
+Also important is equity, which indicates how much money would be left if the company paid all of its liabilities after selling all of its assets.
+The remaining value is what the owners or shareholders of the company receive.

-Income statements showcase how much money a company made during a year, breaking down the costs and the expenses that were required to make that money.
-Subtracting these costs from these earnings showcases the net profit or loss for that period.
+Income statements showcase how much money a company made during the year, breaking down the costs and expenses that were required to earn that money.
+Subtracting costs from earnings illustrate the net profit or loss for that period.

-For shareholders, it also indicates how much earning are made per share.
+For shareholders, income statements also indicate how much earnings are made per share.
 In a sense, they provide a closer look at how much money a firm is making and losing every year.
 Note that some income statements may report on shorter periods, such as four or six months.

 Cash Flow Statements

-Last, but not least, is the cash flow statement.
-This section breaks down the inflow and outflow of cash on a more detailed basis.
+Last, but not least, is the cash flow statement, which breaks down the inflow and outflow of cash on a more detailed basis.

-For example, it will go over every transaction that occurred during a period (typically a month or a quarter) and highlight how much money was made, how much was lost, and whether or not the company profited.
-It uses the information included in the previous two statements and synthesizes it into a detailed and accurate examination of cash flow.
+For example, a cash flow statement will review every transaction that occurred during a period (typically a month or a quarter) and highlight how much money was made, how much was lost, and whether or not the company profited.
+Using the information included in the previous two statements, the cash flow statement consolidates the data into a detailed and accurate examination of how the money is moving.

 Three activities sections are used in every cash-flow statement, including operating, investing, and financing.
-Activities in these sections will vary, based on your company and its operation.
+Activities in these sections will vary, based on the company and its operation.

 Synthesizing This Information

-By bringing together all of this information in one form, a financial statement can catalog a vast array of information about your business.
-While you can bring them all together into one vast statement, you can also create them separately and use them as needed.
+By unifying all of this information in a single form, a financial statement can catalog a vast array of information about your business.
+While each set of information can be merged together into one large financial statement, each can also be utilized individually and used as needed.